 Australian Opal Joins the “Opal Pandora Beads” revolution

-Amazingly it would seem that Women’s tastes in jewelry have not changed much over the years.
 They still wear similar pendants around their necks.
 They still attach stud and drop earrings from their ears.
-Some still wear headdresses and of course, bracelets of “Opal Pandora Beads” to bring back memories of events and people.
+Some still wear headdresses and of course, bead bracelets which bring back memories of events and people.

 Opal Bead cutting is an art that has been perfected over the years.
 Much progress has been made since the days when each piece was cut and polished by hand and if you have ever tried to do that, as I have, being an opal cutter, its near impossible to get a perfect round.
 Lapidarists today use two concave tools in the shape of half a bead.
 The tool is attached to a vibrating machine that, with the help of different grades of carborundum grit, gradually turns a cube into a sphere.